tukaelu/zgsync/README.md

   -p, --permission-group-id=INT                  Specify the permission group ID.
 If not specified, the default value will be used.
   -u, --user-segment-id=INT                      Specify the user segment ID.
 If not specified, the default value will be used.
       --save-article                             It saves the article in addition to the translation.
+      --without-section-dir                      It doesn't save in a directory named after the section ID.
 ```

 The empty subcommand should not be used when adding a new Translation to an existing Article.